trongthanh/vscode-boxythemekit/README.md

 ## Boxy Tomorrow

-This theme is based on the original Tomorrow Night theme with better syntax coloring for HTML, XML, Markdown, JSON, etc.
+- This theme is based on the original Tomorrow Night theme with better syntax coloring for HTML, XML, Markdown, JSON, etc.
+- The comment doc tags were dimmed to avoid clutter.

 ![](https://raw.githubusercontent.com/trongthanh/vscode-boxythemekit/master/images/tomorrow-night-preview.png)